 That doesn’t mean you can’t learn something from them.
 But when you interview your potential therapist, coach or practitioner, asking good questions will help you see if they’ve been through, or currently are … where you, yourself, want to go.

 We can really only lead people where we, ourselves, have been.

 Yes, there's value in partnering with someone and going through something new to both of you, for the first time together.
 But is that the role of a paid therapist, coach or practitioner?
 Or is going through something new to both of you, together... the role of a good friend or a support group?
 Give that some thought.

 Those who have helped me the most

 In addition, the most helpful practitioners spoke many 'languages', one of which is understanding that we can’t deny our human physiology and how our species develops in the first 10-12 years if life.
-They understood the neuroscience of childhood development and fundamentals of brain function.
+They understood the neuroscience of childhood development and had an updated understanding of brain function.
+They understood that lasting emotional-nervous-system moderation took daily repetition over time.
 They understood cognitive behavioral psychology, the use of mindset work as one helpful tool, and advocated for some type of spiritual or energetic practice.
 In other words, they understood from a mind, body and 'soul' perspective, that integrative healing requires a comprehensive, multi-angle approach that includes looking to the future…. acknowledging the present.... as well as resolving our past... often at the same time.

 So I hope this 4-minute video helps you understand why self-discovery work is so important, from your brain’s perspective.
 It’s an excerpt from one of our online classes, “What’s Stopping You?
 Discovering the Beliefs that are Limiting your Potential”